Kyle Smith (soccer, born 1992): Early career

-College and youth
+College

 Smith played four years of college soccer at Transylvania University between 2010 and 2013, scoring a total of 47 goals during his four years.
-As a Junior he set a Transylvania single season record with for both goals and points with 18 and 40 respectively.
-As a Senior Smith scored 18 goals with 8 assists earning Heartland Collegiate Athletic Conference Offensive MVP during his final seasons.
+As a Junior, he set a Transylvania single season record with for both goals and points with 18 and 40 respectively.
+As a Senior, Smith scored 18 goals with 8 assists earning Heartland Collegiate Athletic Conference Offensive MVP during his final seasons.
 He left Transylvania as the team's all-time leading in goals, assists, and points.